The Best of Argyll

-Glen Stockdale is a beautiful wooded glen north of Oban that runs parallel with Loch Linnhe.
+Glen Stockdale is a beautiful wooded glen north of Oban which runs parallel to Loch Linnhe.
 A band of metamorphic limestone runs through the glen.
 As a result burns (small streams) disappear underground and reappear further down the hill.
 There are also sinkholes and caves.
-During the 1745 Jacobite Uprising and in the aftermath of it, the caves have been used as refuges.
+During the 1745 Jacobite Uprising and in the aftermath of it, the caves were used as refuges.

-Our walk starts from Appin from where we follow the track into the glen through native woodland.
-Soon spectacular views south towards the islands in the Firth of Lorn, including Lismore, Mull and Kerrera, open up.
+Our walk starts in Appin from where we follow the track into the glen through native woodland.
+Soon spectacular views open up south towards the islands in the Firth of Lorn, including Lismore, Mull and Kerrera.

-We will leave the track and go uphill, through the limestone crags, to the ridge and continue our walk along the ridge enjoying fine views up and down Loch Linnhe and the Firth of Lorne, towards Ben Nevis and Glen Coe to the north, Ardgour and Mull to the west and the Inner Hebrides to the south.
-We will continue north along the ridges before descending back into the glen.
-We then follow the glen back to Appin.
+We will leave the track and go uphill, through the limestone crags, to the ridge and continue our walk along this ridge, enjoying fine views up and down Loch Linnhe and the Firth of Lorne, towards Ben Nevis and Glen Coe to the north, Ardgour and Mull to the west and the Inner Hebrides to the south.
+We will continue north along the ridge before descending back into the glen and the path back to Appin.

 8 miles/13 km, 1640ft/500m of ascent